gustavobhm/springboot-jpa-rest-jms-angular/README.md

 # Instructions
 1- Run the Application.java

+2 - http://localhost:8080/invoices/create_data - This Rest endpoint starts a JMS queue that creates the mass of test data

-2- Access the http://localhost:8080 for the Angularjs interface
+3 - Access the http://localhost:8080 for uses the Angularjs interface

-3- Rest endpoints:
+4 - Rest endpoints:

    * http://localhost:8080/commodities/all - List all commodities